Cohan Bio: Part III

 (All the photos on this page are thumbnail images – click on them to see larger versions.)

-Thoroughly disgusted with movie making, Cohan returned to New York where the illustrious Theater Guild persuaded him to create the role of Nat Miller, the good natured father in Eugene O'Neill's nostalgic comedy Ah Wilderness (1933).
+Thoroughly disgusted with movie making, Cohan returned to New York where the illustrious Theater Guild persuaded him to create the role of Nat Miller, the good natured father in Eugene O'Neill's nostalgic comedy Ah Wilderness (1933 - 289 performances).
 Many were surprised to see the old song and dance legend in a play by America's most acclaimed modern dramatist, but Cohan gave such a moving performance that critics hailed him as never before.
 He was suddenly proclaimed "America's first actor."
 It may have irked Cohan to get the best reviews of his life in another man's play, but this never showed up onstage or backstage, where his professional courtesy proved unfailing.

-Cohan's behavior was less sterling when he played President Franklin Roosevelt in the musical I'd Rather Be Right (1937).
+Cohan's behavior was less sterling when he played President Franklin Roosevelt in the musical I'd Rather Be Right (1937 - 290 performances).
 Former partner Sam Harris was producing, with a script by playwright Moss Hart and songs by Rodgers and Hart -- who accepted the project despite their earlier experience with Cohan in Hollywood.
 This time around, Cohan treated Rodgers and Hart with open contempt, even though their score included "Have You Met Miss Jones?" and the Cohan showstopper "Off the Record."
 He was equally annoyed with Moss Hart's book, which had more contemporary satirical bite than any Cohan script ever aspired to.

 Instead of impersonating the wheelchair-bound FDR, Cohan gave an all-out song and dance performance.
 No one had ever depicted a living president in a book musical before, so I'd Rather Be Right opened amid extraordinary press hoopla.
 Critics raved, Roosevelt (a longtime fan of the Four Cohans) expressed his approval, and the show became the hottest ticket on Broadway.
 After a profitable New York run, Cohan went out on a grueling national tour -- no small feat for a man in his sixties.